g42cloud-terraform/terraform-provider-g42cloud/docs/resources/lb_l7rule.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the L7 Rule resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new L7 Rule.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the L7 Rule.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new L7 Rule.

 * `description` - (Optional, String) Human-readable description for the L7 Rule.

-* `type` - (Required, String, ForceNew) The L7 Rule type - can either be HOST\_NAME or PATH.
+* `type` - (Required, String, ForceNew) The L7 Rule type - can either be HOST_NAME or PATH.
 Changing this creates a new L7 Rule.

-* `compare_type` - (Required, String) The comparison type for the L7 rule - can either be
-    STARTS\_WITH, EQUAL_TO or REGEX
+* `compare_type` - (Required, String) The comparison type for the L7 rule - can either be STARTS_WITH, EQUAL_TO or REGEX

 * `l7policy_id` - (Required, String, ForceNew) The ID of the L7 Policy to query.
 Changing this creates a new L7 Rule.

 * `value` - (Required, String) The value to use for the comparison.
 For example, the file type to compare.

 * `key` - (Optional, String, ForceNew) The key to use for the comparison.
 For example, the name of the cookie to evaluate.
 Valid when `type` is set to COOKIE or HEADER.
 Changing this creates a new L7 Rule.

 * `admin_state_up` - (Optional, Bool) The administrative state of the L7 Rule.
 The value can only be true (UP).

 ## Attributes Reference